 534 m (1,752 ft) — COMEX Hydra 8, Hyperbaric Experimental Centre, Marseille, France, 1988.
-Breathing a gas mixture of hydro-heliox (hydrogen 49%, helium 50% and oxygen 1%), it took four COMEX (Compagnie maritime d’expertises) divers, and two divers of the Marine nationale (French Navy), eight days to compress inside a chamber to the maximum bottom pressure of 53 atmospheres (780 psi).
-A total of six dives were conducted with a total of 28 hours of work at depths of 520 m (1,706 ft) and 534 m (1,752 ft).
-Once at depth, the divers conducted pipeline connection exercises in open water.
-After completing their assigned tasks, the divers re-entered the chamber for 18 days of decompression.
-The record openwater dive in the Mediterranean led to COMEX’s record experimental saturation dive in 1992.
+Breathing a gas mixture of hydro-heliox (hydrogen 49%, helium 50% and oxygen 1%), it took four COMEX (Compagnie maritime d’expertises) divers, and two divers of the Marine nationale (French Navy), eight days to compress inside a chamber to the maximum bottom pressure of 53 atmospheres (780 psi) at the Hyperbaric Experimental Centre.
+The pressurised chamber was then lowered to the same depth off Marseille, where the divers exited to conduct six open water dives for a total of 28 hours of work at depths of 1,706 ft (520 m) and 1,752 ft (534 m).
+After completing their assigned tasks, including pipeline connection exercises, the divers re-entered the chamber for 18 days of decompression, thus completing the experiment known as Hydra 8.
+The record open water dive in the Mediterranean led to COMEX’s record experimental saturation dive in 1992.

 COMEX divers: Thierry Arnold, Régis Peilho, Patrick Raude, Louis Schneider.

 Please note that comments are moderated: (1) Stay on topic (2) Be respectful (3) Refrain from vulgarity and abusive language (4) Do not make personal complaints about a person’s character, business, work or associations (5) Do not publish materials that violate copyright.
 OFFENDING COMMENTS WILL BE DELETED.

 If you have claim to a diving or underwater record or first, if you know of a significant first or record not listed here, or if you can demonstrate that any of the information on this website is false or outdated, please complete the form on the record submission page.